Support & Help

 English (United States)

-A genus of spherical, Gram-positive bacteria, some of which are pathogenic and cause diseases such as strep throat, pneumonia, and scarlet fever.
+A genus of spherical bacteria, some species of which are pathogenic and can cause diseases such as strep throat, scarlet fever, and pneumonia.

 Ελληνικά (Greek)